 - Check with your employer about the insurance on the car.
 Ask them who they would prefer to be called if an accident occurs and what documentation you require.

 - Make sure you follow road rules and are responsible behind the wheel.

-- Keep the car well maintained.
+- Keep the car well maintained as per its schedule or your company’s policy.
 Keep it clean, make sure you take it for its services and report any damage to your employer immediately.

 Your company vehicle is seen to be a workplace and should adhere to all workplace health and safety checks.
 Your employer therefore has a duty to ensure that while you are driving a company car you don’t face any health and safety risks.

 - Up-to-date insurance and registration for all company cars

 - Have a register of all drivers and a copy of their valid driver’s licences

 - Clear policies for company car use (inside and outside of work hours)